fetchai/fetchd/docs/docs/redelegate-for-decentralization.md

 2. Select the validator you're staking with that you wish to move your stake from.
 3. Select **Redelegate**.
 4. Enter the amount of FET you wish to redelegate and click **Next**.
-5. Choose a validator outside of the top 10 that you wish to redelegate to, and click **Next**.
+5. Choose a validator outside of the top 10 that you wish to redelegate to (see [here](https://explore.fetch.ai/voting-power-distribution) for the voting power of the validators), and click **Next**.
 6. You'll be prompted to enter an optional memo, but you can leave it blank.
    Click **Next**.
 7. Choose the transaction fee for redelegating (low is fine).
 Click **Next**.